deeplearning4j/deeplearning4j/word2vec.md

     //over from monkeys? humans are the species that beat monkeys?

     building:architect::software:[programmer, SecurityCenter, WinPcap]

+This model was trained on the Google News vocab, which you can [import](#import) and play with.

 You can also query a Word2vec model for other assocations.
 Not everything has to be two analogies that mirror each other. ([We explain how below....](#eval))